 Of course, these are not the first plans laid out for the future of digital health.
 Take for instance the Digital Health Innovation Action Plan from the United States Food and Drug Administration (FDA), or the ideas discussed at the Health Data Governance Summit in 2021 organised by the World Health Organisation (WHO).
 All around the world, health data is being discussed by leading institutions.

-The OECD, EU, FDA and WHO all recognise how privacy and security must be in place before any progress can be made.
+The OECD, EU, FDA and WHO all recognise how privacy and security are at the heart of digital health.
+They must be in place before any progress can be made.
 If service providers are to lean on digital health systems, they have to know that they can protect their users’ rights to privacy and ownership of their health information.

 Data is the gateway for technologies such as AI in health, but only if it is secure.
 Health data standardisation, improved accessibility to health data and digital health regulation make innovation easier, but the path to ensuring data privacy isn’t obvious for many innovators.
 So far, these requirements have not been fully met by existing consumer wearables or consumer smartphones collecting health data.